 Brandon Stubbs is a writer and radio host born and raised in Kansas City, MO.
 He is the founder of Punch2TheFace.com and writing contributor for The Title Fight.
 When not covering the great sport of boxing, Stubbs is a contributing MMA writer for Bad Culture.net He is a lifelong Dallas Cowboy fan, who is always heartbroken in early January.

-Springs Toledo (Oversight) is a member of the Boxing Writers Association of America, the International Boxing Research Organization, the International Boxing Hall of Fame Committee, and an editor for the BoxRec database.
+Springs Toledo (Oversight) is the author of The Gods of War (Tora, 2014).
+He is a member of the Boxing Writers Association of America, the International Boxing Research Organization, the International Boxing Hall of Fame Committee, and an editor for the BoxRec database.
 A boxing historian, strategist, and analyst with no mean ring experience, his writing is usually found on The Sweet Science and has been recognized several times by Barney Nagler Writing Awards.
 He is a founding member of the Transnational Boxing Rankings Board.
-Toledo lives outside of Boston, Massachusetts in the United States.
+Toledo lives outside Boston, Massachusetts in the United States.

 Luis Torres is a Puerto Rican boxing fan/writer.
 He is the founder and editor in chief of Revista La Pelea, a boxing magazine published in Puerto Rico.
 Luis is a former amateur boxer and a contributor for many boxing websites both in Spanish and English languages since 2007.